1,000+ Opportunities

 Book a VOLT demo to learn how we can help your Oklahoma school make the most of available funding while implementing security solutions that protect your students, staff, and community.

-Based on current listing details, eligibility includes: Public, private, technical centers, and higher education institutions in Oklahoma.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Public, private, technical centers, and higher education institutions in Oklahoma.
+Confirm the full requirements in the official notice before applying.

 Oklahoma Statewide Tutoring Investment is a grant from the Oklahoma State Department of Education that funds high-impact tutoring programs to accelerate student literacy and learning across Oklahoma.
 Part of a $3,000,000 statewide initiative, the program supports research-based, small-group tutoring aligned with the Science of Reading and Oklahoma Academic Standards in both urban and rural school districts.
 Rural districts receive $10,000 grants through the Rural Literacy Acceleration Initiative to enhance existing literacy programs, covering teacher stipends and instructional materials.
 Eligible applicants are public school districts in Oklahoma.